Regularity of the Schramm-Loewner evolution: Up-to-constant variation and modulus of continuity: Introduction

 \subsection{Outline}

 We give in \cref{se:prelim} some basic definitions and results on conformal maps and SLE, including the precise definition of the SLE variants that we work with.
 In \cref{se:upper} we prove our main theorems except for the lower bounds which will be proved in \cref{sec:sle-lower-bounds}.
 To illustrate the basic idea of the proof, we show in \cref{se:markov} the analogous results for Markov processes.
+In \cref{se:chordal} we use the whole-plane results to prove the results on $\psi$-variation of chordal SLE.

+\textbf{Notation:} We will frequently use the notation $a \lesssim b$ indicating $a \le cb$ for some finite constant $c$ that may vary from line to line, and the constant $c$ may depend on the given parameters unless specified otherwise.
+Furthermore, we write $a \asymp b$ meaning $a \lesssim b$ and $b \lesssim a$.

 {\bf Acknowledgements}.
-We thank Peter Friz, Ewain Gwynne, and Terry Lyons for helpful discussions and comments.
-N.H.\ was supported by grant 175505 of the Swiss National Science Foundation (PI: Wendelin Werner) and was part of SwissMAP.
+We thank an anonymous referee for comments which helped us to improve the manuscript.
+We also thank Peter Friz, Ewain Gwynne, and Terry Lyons for helpful discussions and comments.
+N.H.\ was supported by grant 175505 of the Swiss National Science Foundation (PI: Wendelin Werner) and was part of SwissMAP during the initial stage of this work.
+Later she was supported by grant DMS-2246820 of the National Science Foundation.
 Y.Y.\@ acknowledges partial support from European Research Council through Starting Grant 804166 (SPRS; PI: Jason Miller), and Consolidator Grant 683164 (PI: Peter Friz) during the initial stage of this work at TU Berlin.